SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture13_Query_Execution_2.md

       Pretty much every system built within the last 20 years uses this approach except for those PostgreSQL forks.

       For scheduling, the DBMS always knows better than the OS.
-An intersting project is SQLOS(SQL Server Operating System), which is an OS that directly runs inside of SQL Server and manages the hardware resources.
+An interesting project is SQLOS(SQL Server Operating System), which is an OS that directly runs inside of SQL Server and manages the hardware resources.